Club Background

 The Green & White Supporters’ Club is running away travel to our FA Trophy quarter-final tie on Saturday 28th February, 3pm kick-off.

-To book, call Paul Hadlow on 07736 044570.
+If you are interested, message or call Paul Hadlow on 07736 044570.

 You may be asked to pay a £5 deposit to reserve your seat.
 Prices are maximum and may reduce depending on booking numbers.